-Holy Communion Sunday, July 25, 2021 Pastor - Rev. Harold Usgaard Organist - Lori Free Organ Prelude and Pastor's Greeting Opening Hymn: #879 For the Beauty of the Earth Order of Worship: pages 94-96, 147-150 Prayer of the Day - Celebrate First Reading: 2 Kings 4:42-44 Psalm: Psalm 145:10-18 Second Reading: Ephesians 3:14-21 Gospel: John 6:1-21 Response after the announcement: Glory to you, O Lord.
+10th Sunday after Pentecost Sunday, July 28, 2024 Pastor - Rev. Harold Usgaard Organist/Music Director - Lori Free Organ Prelude and Pastor's Greeting Opening Hymn: #781 Children of the Heavenly Father Holy Baptism of Luca Matthew Thomas Hymnal page 227 Order of Worship: pages 94-96, 147-150 Prayer of the Day - Celebrate First Reading: 2 Kings 4:42-44 Psalm: Psalm 145:10-18 Second Reading: Ephesians 3:14-21 Gospel: John 6:1-21 Response after the announcement: Glory to you, O Lord.
 Response after the conclusion: Praise to you, O Christ.
-Sermon Hymn of the Day: #870 We Praise You, O God Apostle's Creed: page 105 (see inside back cover of hymnal) Prayers of Intercession - Celebrate Offertory: Hymn 186 in Service Music - "Create in me..."
-Words of Institution and Communion Lord's Prayer (see inside back cover of hymnal) Communion Hymn: #494 For the Bread Which You Have Broken Sending Song: #842, Oh, Worship the King Dismissal WELCOME TO ALL VISITORS CELEBRATING OUR 139th YEAR IN HIS SERVICE 1882 - 2021 The Rev. Harold "Huck" Usgaard is a pastor of the Evangelical Lutheran Church in America.
-He retired in 2018 after most recently serving as Assistant to the President for Church Relations at Portico Benefit Services, a ministry of the ELCA.
-Huck is Bishop Emeritus of the Southeastern Minnesota Synod, having served two six-year terms between 2001 and 2013.
-Prior to that, he had served as a pastor at Zumbro Lutheran Church in Rochester, MN; at Mt.
-Hope Lutheran Church in West Allis, WI; and at St. Olaf Lutheran Church in Austin, MN.
+Sermon Hymn of the Day: #732 Borning Cry Prayers of Intercession - Celebrate Offertory: Hymn 186 in Service Music - "Create in me..."
+Words of Institution and Communion Lord's Prayer (see inside back cover of hymnal) Communion Hymn: #456 Baptized in Water Sending Song: #815 I Want to Walk as a Child of the Light Dismissal WELCOME TO ALL VISITORS CELEBRATING OUR 142nd YEAR IN HIS SERVICE 1882 - 2024 Rev. Harold "Huck" is a pastor of the Evangelical Lutheran Church in America.
 He holds degrees from Luther College and Luther Seminary, and was ordained a pastor in 1973.
-Huck and his wife, Lynette, live in Rosemount, MN.
-They are proud parents to three grown children and two grandsons.
-This means that much of their time is spent attending their grandsons' basketball games, soccer matches, and concerts... as well as providing dog sitting services for the family.
-And they couldn't be happier.
+He served as a pastor at Zumbro Lutheran in Rochester, MN; Mt.
+Hope Lutheran in West Allis, WI; and St. Olaf Lutheran in Austin, MN.
+Between 2001 and 2013, Huck was elected to two terms as Bishop of the Southeastern Minnesota Synod.
+Prior to retirement in 2018, he served as Assistant to the President for Church Relations at Portico Benefit Services, a ministry of the ELCA.
+Huck and his wife, Lynette, live in Rosemount, MN, with their three adult children and three grandsons living close by... perfect for attending games, concerts, family gatherings, and dog sitting.
+Bethany Lutheran and Door County have been a valued summer experience for the whole family over a number of years.
+Activities shared and relationships renewed have been a blessing.
+We welcome newly baptized, Luca Matthew Thomas, into the body of Christ.
+Luca is the son of Holly and Beau Thomas.
+Sponsors are Holly Free, Logan Thomas and Audrey Thomas.
 We welcome all visitors worshipping with us today.
 If you spend time in Door County please consider becoming a member of our special ministry.
 Contact any member for information.
 All baptized Christians who celebrate the Real Presence in the Sacrament of Communion are invited to the Lord's Table.
 Restrooms are located in the Pioneer School Visit us at BethanyEphraim.org, and follow our worship service live, and archived, on the web site.

-Prayers of Intercession The prayers are prepared locally for each occasion.
+Copyright 2006 Evangelical Lutheran Church of America Published by Augsburg Fortress, Publishers Prayers of Intercession The prayers are prepared locally for each occasion.
 The following examples may be adapted or used as appropriate.
-Rooted in Christ and sustained by the Spirit, we offer our prayers for the church, the world, and all of creation.
+One in the communion of saints and in the power of the Holy Spirit, we join our voices in prayer.
 A brief silence.